 Asking Questions at The End of An Interview

 You should always be prepared to ask questions at the end of your interviews.
-After you have spent an hour answering culture fit interview questions, you may feel a little drained.
-But it’s important to be prepared enough to have something to say when the interviewer asks if you have any questions for them.
+After you have spent 30-60 minutes answering culture fit interview questions, you may feel a little drained.
+But it’s important to be prepared and have something to say when the interviewer asks if you have any questions for them.
 Asking questions at the end of an interview presents an opportunity for you to learn about the firm.
 It also demonstrates your genuine interest in the role and is an opportunity to demonstrate that you understand the requisite skills for the job.
-It can also be an opportunity to hint that you do have other options.
+It can also provide an opportunity to hint that you have other options.
 Here are some questions to consider asking at the end of the interview:

 - Given the stage you’re currently at in your career, I’m sure there must have been several ups and downs.
 What advice would you go back and give yourself when you were in my shoes?